mostafa-asg/hugo/content/post/function-memorization-in-go.md

 println( factMem(4) )
 println( factMem(3) )
 ```
 Thanks to closure and anonymous function we can workaround this problem.
-You can find code on [github](https://gist.github.com/mostafa-asg/cbe12409e480a7ff92db9f46e3e8cf17).
+You can find the source code on [github](https://gist.github.com/mostafa-asg/cbe12409e480a7ff92db9f46e3e8cf17).